Welcome current ASLEI students!

 The Department of ASL and Interpreting Studies has arranged for students and staff to stay in North Hall, on campus, while in Greeley.
 You are not required to stay in North Hall, but are responsible for any other off campus living arrangements.

-The Department of ASL and Interpreting Studies has arranged a flat rate for a thirty-day stay in North Hall in summer 2017 – $1,011.25 per person for Saturday, June 24 through Sunday, July 23, 2017.
-Summer 2018 pricing will be posted soon.
+The Department of ASL and Interpreting Studies has arranged a flat rate for a thirty-day stay in North Hall in summer 2018 is approximately $1,200.00 per person for Saturday, June 23 through Sunday, July 22, 2017.
+Finalized summer 2018 prices will be available in March.

 - This flat rate is the most economical plan.